vmware-archive/vsphere-storage-for-docker/jekyll-docs/docker-volume-cli.md

 ```

 ##### Disk Modes (attach-as)
-Docker volumes used in vDVS are backed by VMDKs.
+Docker volumes used in VDVS are backed by VMDKs.
 VMDKs are attached to hosts on which containers are running.
 These VMDKs can be attached in [different modes.](http://cormachogan.com/2013/04/16/what-are-dependent-independent-disks-persistent-and-non-persisent-modes/)

 1. Persistent mode: In persistent mode the VMDK becomes part of the VM snapshot if a snapshot of the VM is taken while VMDK was attached.
 2. Independent Persistent Mode: In the independent persistent mode the VMDK snapshotting is indepedent of the VM snapshot lifecycle.
 Even if a snapshot of the VM is taken while the Volume is attached to host, the volume VMDK does not become part of the VM snapshot.